charlesreid1-docker/pod-charlesreid1/docs/Running.md

 This section covers a workflow if you're updating the docker pod.

-As noted abobve, a simple `docker-compose restart` won't pick up changes in Dockerfiles or files mounted into the image, so you often need to stop the containers and restart them after rebuilding the container images.
+As noted above, a simple `docker-compose restart` won't pick up changes in Dockerfiles or files mounted into the image, so you often need to stop the containers and restart them after rebuilding the container images.